zenml-io/zenml/docs/book/starter-guide/pipelines/parameters-and-caching.md

 this with `BaseSettings`.
 {% endhint %}

 You can parameterize a step by creating a subclass of the `BaseParameters`.
-When such a config object is passed to a step, it is not treated like other artifacts.
+When an object like this is passed to a step, it is not treated like other artifacts within ZenML.
+(Artifacts are the inputs and outputs of steps, but these parameters objects are handled differently.)
 Instead, it gets passed into the step when the pipeline is instantiated.

 ```python
 import numpy as np